brickzero/yoast-acf-analysis/readme.txt

 Bugfixes:

 * Fixes a bug where textarea and non-headline text content would not be wrapped in paragraphs for the analysis.
+Props [skaeser](https://github.com/skaeser).

 Enhancements:

  * Introduces the 'yoast-acf-analysis/field_order' filter which allows for adjusting the ACF field order.
 This also adds the possibility to prepend field content to WordPress' post_content using a negative field order.
+Props [skaeser](https://github.com/skaeser).

 = 2.1.0 =